shijing001/VIB_audio_classification/README.md

 - [the Toronto emotional speech set (TESS) dataset](https://tspace.library.utoronto.ca/handle/1807/24487)

 The classes the model wants to predict are the following: (0 = neutral, 1 = calm, 2 = happy, 3 = sad, 4 = angry, 5 = fearful, 6 = disgust, 7 = surprised).
 This dataset is skewed as there is not a calm class in TESS, hence there are less data for that particular class and this is evident when observing the classification report.

+2. urbansound8k : around 8000 samples of sounds from natural environment
+3. audioMNIST : 3000 samples from 6 speaker prounce 0-9 in English, wiht 50 samples per speaker

 ## Usage